Ophelie-Renaud/ddfacet-dft-fft-g2g-tutorials/DDFacet_tuto.md

     --Data-ColName=COLUMN
                         MS column to image (default: CORRECTED_DATA)
     --Data-ChunkHours=N
-                        Process data in chunks of <=N hours.
+                        Process data in chunks of less than or equal to N hours.
 Use 0 for no chunking. (default: 0.0)
     --Data-Sort=0|1     if True, data will be resorted by baseline-time order internally.
 This usually speeds up processing.